5 Things that Matter When it Comes to Earthquake Insurance

 The variance in seismic risk can lead to real differences in premiums.
 Claims payouts, on the other hand, are the leveler.
 In Oklahoma, only 3 in 20 earthquake claims have been paid out since 2010.
 Try to get some rating on your insurance company's claim satisfaction/history before pulling the trigger.

-Probably the best place to buy earthquake insurance is California, which is the only state that sponsors earthquake coverage.
-The Golden State has not only mandated that insurers offer earthquake coverage since the 1980s, it created the California Earthquake Authority (CEA) in 1996 following the 1994 Northridge earthquake.
+Probably the best place to buy earthquake insurance is in the state of California, which is the only state that sponsors earthquake coverage.
+The Golden State has not only mandated that insurers offer earthquake coverage since the 1980s, but it also created the California Earthquake Authority (CEA) in 1996 following the 1994 Northridge earthquake.
 California earthquake policy rates were recently reduced, saving policyholders more than $16 million.

 - How your house is built matters - Another reason California's rates are lower than its coastal neighbors has to do with its proactive programs for earthquake-proofing new structures and retrofitting old ones.
 These upgrades can save up to 5% on premiums.
 Of course, ensuring your home is earthquake-proof can benefit you, whether or not you have coverage.
 A structural retrofit may run anywhere from $1,000 to $25,000.